 Laura quickly realized massage therapy was her second calling.
 “I love doing something to help others feel better and, really, that was always the joy I got out of performing.
 Lifting people up in turn makes me feel better,” Laura says.

-She found an energizing contentment with this new career.
+Finding an energizing contentment with this new career.
 Then came a new marriage, a new home and life was good.
 “I feel better than I ever have and have made peace with myself and others.
 I’m enjoying this new chapter in my life.”

 In 2010, “Bow Tie and Rose Tattoo” was released.
 But life is full of twists and turns…

-A recent bout with breast cancer has left a profound affect.
+A recent bout with breast cancer left a profound affect.
 Now cancer free, Laura has refocused her massage therapy career to include the intricacies of Oncology Massage.
 At the same time the idea of singing, recording and performing has taken on a new intensity.
 “Music is an integral part of who I am,” she says.

 In 2016, Laura went back in the studio to record new songs, and a new treatment of a song she wrote in 2005, on self titled CD, “This Time.”